-The end of 2017 is quickly approaching, which means so is the festive season and the Christmas parties.
+The end of of the year is quickly approaching, which means so is the festive season and the Christmas parties.
 Whilst hosting the annual Christmas party is not a new thing, sometimes it can be challenging to keep each new one feeling much different to the last.
-Here are our top five trends for Christmas parties in 2018, that will keep your event feeling fresh and more exciting than the year before.
+Here are our top five trends for Christmas parties, that will keep your event feeling fresh and more exciting than the year before.

 1. Day time events instead of evening

 Yes, it’s true, it’s not just about the boozy dinners!
 We’re seeing a lot of our party hire cater for outdoor and day time events.
 Often a company is now hosting the Christmas party during a normal workday, so more of their staff will be likely to attend.
 Given the time of year that Christmas falls into in Australia, it makes sense to make the most of the good weather and being outside.

 With most work places aiming to be more family-friendly and supportive of working parents, we’re starting to notice renting out kids furniture as well as standard for Christmas events.
 Most work Christmas parties that are becoming kid-friendly are usually being held in the day time and will include a kids activity or some sort, as well as a novelty item such as a slushie machine or a candy buffet for example.

 If you’re going to make your event kid-friendly, it’s important to remember that you’ll need to factor both the kids and the parents in your planning. i.e. You’ll need tables, chairs and furniture for both adult and children guests, as well as separate catering usually.